Diversity in Cancer Research Internship

 - Applicant is a full-time undergraduate student at UT Austin and is not enrolled in summer courses concurrent with the internship.

 - Applicant is a U.S. citizen, permanent resident or international student on a visa.
 (Note: The internship is unable to sponsor visas.)

 - Applicant will not be awarded a bachelor’s degree before the program ends.

-- Applicant is from a racial or ethnic background shown to be underrepresented in biomedical research (includes applicants who are Black, Hispanic and/or Latinx, Native American, Native Alaskan, Native Hawaiian and Pacific Islander).
+- Per the American Cancer Society’s funding stipulations, applicant must be from a racial or ethnic background shown to be underrepresented in biomedical research according to the National Institutes of Health, which includes African American, Black, Hispanic and/or Latinx, Native American, Native Alaskan, Native Hawaiian and Pacific Islander.